Dipak Sharma: Career, early life and biography

 He received his earliest music education from music teachers Narhari Premi from Shruti Sangeet Vidyalaya.Sharma is a Lifetime member of the Nepal Music Association in Kathmandu.
 This membership has been given on the occasion of World Music Day, Honors and awards program 2079 B.S.
-Sharma has contributed the of a dozen of Nepali films.
+Sharma has contributed to a dozen Nepali films.
 Mangalam, Chakkapanja, Chakkapanja-3, Chakka Panja 4 Hijo Ajaka Kura, Hawaldar Suntali, Kismat-2, which are noted as commercially success films among all..
 Sharma has been certified for his work as a music composer on the film Love You Baba, a Guinness World Record holder film.
-Sharma has played a decisive role(Jury Member) by being associated with various organizations, like Chaya Chhabi Teej Award 2078, Annapurna Global Festa, Spiny Babbler award,Genius Music Award 2079 and Nepal Music & fashion Award 2079.
+Sharma has played a decisive role(Jury Member) by being associated with various organizations, like Chaya Chhabi Teej Award 2078, Annapurna Global Festa, Spiny Babbler award, Genius Music Award 2079 and Nepal Music & fashion Award 2079.